cisagov/pshtt/README.md

   preloaded if its base domain appears in the [Chrome preload list](https://chromium.googlesource.com/chromium/src/net/+/master/http/transport_security_state_static.json) with the `include_subdomains` flag equal to `true`.
-This is subtly different from `HSTS Entire Domain`, which inpects headers on the base domain to see if HSTS is set correctly to encompass the entire zone.
+This is subtly different from `HSTS Entire Domain`, which inspects headers on the base domain to see if HSTS is set correctly to encompass the entire zone.